 - Gaze at world-class art at some of London's major galleries, including the National Gallery and Tate Britain.

-- Head up to Westminster Abbey’s Queen’s Diamond Jubilee Galleries which chart the 1,000-year history of the religious building.
+- Head up to Westminster Abbey’s The Queen's Diamond Jubilee Galleries in the 13th century triforium which chart the 1,000-year history of the religious building.

 - Spot major attractions based in the area such as Big Ben (officially known as the Elizabeth Tower), ornate Westminster Cathedral and Trafalgar Square, home to the famous lion statues.